Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Methods

-As a baseline, consider the \textit{simple random sampling (SRS)} design, wherein $n$ of the $N$ patients are chosen for validation with equal probability.
-This strategy ignores all available information, making it the most uninformative.
-For full-likelihood approaches like the SMLE, any information available for all patients can -- and should -- be used to design the validation study.
-Designing based on fully observed information ensures that the MAR assumption holds for the downstream analysis while allowing for many targeted strategies.
+Based on our analysis plan, we considered various sampling designs to select the most informative $100$ patients for validation.
+When validating computable phenotypes, \textit{simple random sampling (SRS)} is often used.
+Under SRS, $100$ patients would be chosen for chart review with equal probability (Figure~\ref{diag-all-designs}A).
+This strategy ignores all available information.
+Some phenotyping algorithms require an SRS validation study.
+However, for full-likelihood approaches like SMLEs, any information available for all patients can be used to design the validation study.
+Designing based on fully-observed information ensures that the MAR assumption holds for the downstream analysis while allowing for many targeted strategies.

-When designing a validation study to promote statistical efficiency of the parameter estimates (i.e., to minimize the variance in the estimated log OR on ALI), we start at the end.
-We begin with the planned logistic regression model of $Y$ given $X$ and $Z$, and work backward to determine which patients will be most informative to it.
-For this reason, the ``best'' designs vary across different estimators, with model-based estimators, like the SMLEs, offering the most design flexibility.
-Other estimators that rely on the design--rather than a model--to handle the missingness, like inverse probability weighting, require nonzero sampling probability for all patients, but model-based estimators do not.
+When designing a validation study to promote statistical efficiency of a parameter estimate (e.g., to minimize the variance of the estimated logOR $\hat{\beta}_1$ on ALI), we start at the end.
+Beginning with the planned logistic regression model of $Y$ given ($X$, $Z$), we work backward to determine which patients will be most informative.
+For this reason, the ``best'' designs vary across different estimators, with model-based ones (like the SMLEs) offering the most flexibility.
+Estimators that rely on the design to handle missingness (like inverse probability weighting [IPW]) require a nonzero sampling probability for all patients; model-based estimators do not.